niclan/SimpleBreak/README.md

     regarding video and audio quality and queues the transcoding job using the Unix/Linux batch system.
-That way you can queue up many transcodings in one sitting and have the computer churn away at all hours no matter if you have to go to school, work, or put the kids to bed.
+That way you can queue up many transcodings in one sitting and have the computer churn away at all hours.
 The batch job sends a email when it ends (if you've set up email correctly).
 And then the next job starts running at once.

-    The resulting files are in the order of 1-1.7GB for a feature film and are easily played on the family TV over DLNA, on my phone, on a pad or whatever (try MX Player on Android) and does not take quite forever to copy around.
+    The files made from DVDs are in the order of 1-1.7GB for a feature film and are easily played on the family TV over DLNA, on my phone, on a pad or whatever (try MX Player on Android) and does not take quite forever to copy around.

 This is fast and easy enough that I can be bothered.

+The program has no options, but you can set two variables to controll
+it:

+  export SBBATCH=0
+     Run HandBrakeCLI in the foreground instead of as batch

+  export SBDEBUG=1
+     Do not actually run any HandBrakeCLI command, only show it, and turn on tracing in the shell.